Geometric Steering Criterion for Two-qubit States: introduction

 where $\tilde{\rho}_{A}^{a}=\mathrm{Tr}_{A}(A_{a}\otimes \bm{I}_{B}W)$, which is the \emph{unnormalized} conditioned state on Bob's side after Alice obtaining $a$ for measurement $A$, the set $\{\tilde{\rho}_{A}^{a}\}$ for all $a$ and $A$ is referred to as a measurement assemblage \cite{b6}.
 The probability distributions in Eq.
 (2) should satisfy

 where $p(a|A)=\mathrm{Tr}(\tilde{\rho}_{A}^{a})$ is the probability of getting outcome $a$ when Alice performs measurement $A$.\\ A bipartite state is steerable from Alice to Bob if and only if there is no LHS model $\{p(a|A,\lambda),q(\lambda),\rho_{\lambda}\}$ such that both Eqs.
 (2) (3) hold for all results $a$ of measurements $A\in \mathfrak{M}_{A}$, where $\mathfrak{M}_{A}$ is the set of measurements Alice is able to perform on her side \cite{b2}.\\ To judge if a state is steerable under certain sets of measurement, we need to check if there is an LHS model for the corresponding measurement assemblage.
 Many criteria have been proposed, such as inequalities based on the convexity of steering assemblages \cite{b5} or using semidefinite programming (SDP) \cite{b6,b7}, which can be used for a wide range of bipartite states.
 But still there is no calculable method that can determine the steerability for a generic bipartite state under arbitrary measurement sets even in two-qubit case yet.\\ Inspired by several works on geometric illustration of quantum steering \cite{b8,b9}, we propose a geometric characterization of measurement assemblages and LHS models, and define a quantity that describes the required local resources to realize the measurement assemblages.
 We use the characterization and the quantity to (\textrm{i}) obtain a criterion of steering which is both sufficient and necessary under any measurement sets, (\textrm{ii}) define the optimal LHS model for an assemblage, (\textrm{iii}) quantify steerability, (\textrm{iv}) provide a method to generate unsteerable states.
 Then some examples and further discussions are given.\\ In Ref. \cite{b8}, a geometric representation was given for the measurement assemblage of a two-qubit state under all POVMs.
 Under the Pauli basis $\sigma_{i}=\{\bm{I},\sigma_{x},\sigma_{y},\sigma_{z}\}$, $i=0,1,2,3$, every single-qubit state $\rho$ can be written as $\rho=\frac{1}{2}(\bm{I}+\bm{b}\cdot\bm{\sigma})$, where the real Bloch vector $\bm{b}=(b_{1},b_{2},b_{3})$ satisfying $\sum_{i=1}^{3}b_{i}^{2}\leq 1$ and $\bm{\sigma}=(\sigma_{1},\sigma_{2},\sigma_{3})$.
 If we place the Bloch vectors $\bm{b}_{A}^{a}$ of the conditioned states ${\rho}_{A}^{a}=\frac{1}{2}(\bm{I}+\bm{b}_{A}^{a}\cdot\bm{\sigma})$ into a Bloch sphere, a steering ellipsoid is obtained.
 This method intuitively characterizes the conditioned states under all possible measurements.
 However, unnormalized states $\tilde{\rho}_{A}^{a}$ have different normalizing factor $p(a|A)$.
 If we normalize $\tilde{\rho}_{A}^{a}$ in Eq.
-(2), the corresponding local states $\rho_{\lambda}$ would become unnormalized $\tilde{\rho_{\lambda}}$ with trace $\frac{1}{p(a|A)}$, and a $\tilde{\rho_{\lambda}}$ shared by different $\rho_{A}^{a}$ may have different trace simultaneously, which makes it difficult to geometrically characterize the relation between measurement assemblages and local states.\\ In our work, in order to characterize the relation in Eq.
-(2) efficiently, we put the shrinked Bloch vectors $\bm{s}_{A}^{a}$ into a unit sphere instead of $\bm{b}_{A}^{a}$. $\bm{s}_{A}^{a}$ are vectors satisfying $\bm{s}_{A}^{a}=p(a|A)\cdot\bm{b}_{A}^{a}$, and they correspond to $\tilde{\rho}_{A}^{a}$ as
+(2), the corresponding local states $\rho_{\lambda}$ would become unnormalized $\tilde{\rho_{\lambda}}$ with trace $\frac{1}{p(a|A)}$, and a $\tilde{\rho_{\lambda}}$ shared by different $\rho_{A}^{a}$ may have different trace simultaneously, which makes it difficult to geometrically characterize the relation between measurement assemblages and local states.